Home

 Do you work on battery-powered watches?
 I can service some early quartz pieces, but don't have the proper testing equipment to diagnose modern quartz modules.
 I can service balance wheels electrics (such as ESA 9154) and some tuning fork watches made by Bulova/Accutron and ESA (Swissonic, Mosaba, Omega f300, etc.), but have none of the most needed (and discontinued) parts.
 Hamilton electrics are best left to specialists.

 What services are not offered?
 I do not work on clocks, antique fusees, or current production wristwatches (such as modern Rolex, Patek Philippe, Sinn, etc.).
-I do not have any water proof testing equipment and cannot pressure test a dive watch, etc. I strongly avoid doing "projects" which involve swapping movements between unlike watches or building watches from parts.
+I do not have any water proof testing equipment and cannot pressure test a dive watch, etc. I am also no longer working on Seiko Chronographs or Bellmatic alarm watches, although other vintage Seikos are no problem.
 Please note: if I feel that a job or repair is beyond my abilities, I will simply say so rather than risk damaging the timepiece.

 Do you sell watch parts?
 Sorry, but I do not maintain a sufficient inventory of watch parts or offer any for resale.